Emma Woodhouse (Joanna Sotomura)

 - Canon Welding: Her appearance and status as a Composite Character join Emma Approved and The Lizzie Bennet Diaries.

-- Character Exaggeration: In order to make Caroline fit the crass, rude Social Climber Augusta Elton, Caroline's pretentiousness and jerkassery are turned Up to Eleven here — while Lizzie 's Caroline was a Bitch in Sheep's Clothing, Emma's Caroline is a straight-up bitch.
+- Character Exaggeration: In order to make Caroline fit the crass, rude Social Climber Augusta Elton, Caroline's pretentiousness and jerkassery are exaggerated here — while Lizzie 's Caroline was a Bitch in Sheep's Clothing, Emma's Caroline is a straight-up bitch.
 It's believable, though, because the TLBD Caroline had to retort to manipulate her environment trying to get a man, while here we have the Caroline who holds the power and is free to express her worst.

 - Composite Character: Already a composite of several characters from Pride and Prejudice (for more elaboration, see her entry on that character sheet), she also takes the place of Emma's Augusta Elton nee Hawkins.